ladybuginthemug/ladybuginthemug.github.io/content/writings/JOSE.md

 ---
 ### But what about JWE ?

 JWE does not provide the same guarantees as JWS and, therefore, does not replace the role of JWS in a token exchange.
-JWS and JWE are complementary when public/private key schemes are being used. (this scheme is known as public-key encryption (PKI), were the public key is the encryption key and the private key is the decryption key).
+JWS and JWE are complementary when public/private key schemes are being used. (this scheme is known as public-key encryption (PKI), where the public key is the encryption key and the private key is the decryption key).

 |     | private key | public key |
 | --- | ----------- | ---------- |